 Now you know the most common places, it will be a much easier task to identify and remove the nest.

-One last note, and it is a very important one.
+One last note, and it is a significant one.
 Mice carry some very nasty diseases.
-When you are searching for a mouse nest or disposing of a mouse nest, it is vital that you look after your health by protecting yourself with the correct gear.
+When searching for a mouse nest or disposing of a mouse nest, you must look after your health by protecting yourself with the correct gear.

 Always use the following items:

-Whilst these are the most common indoor mice nest areas, there are likely to be more!
+While these are the most common indoor mice nest areas, there are likely to be more!
 You need to follow the signs and check everywhere.
-Some mice nesting areas are very secluded.
+Some mouse nesting areas are very secluded.

 Good luck!